kirenguyen/pepperServer/README.md

 socket.send(jsonMessage);
 ```

+This will also send back a Micro:Bit list to all Peppers in the same room as the two devices.

 ### Misc

 To try out some of the functionality using the browser, use the `browser.html` located in `/client`;